-Qualified contract research allowed has been added to your bookmarks.
+Qualified contract research allowed has been saved

 Qualified contract research allowed

 The below countries featured in the 2015 Global Survey of R&D Incentives, qualified contract research is allowed.

 Fees paid to contractors to perform research on the taxpayer’s behalf is a qualified research expense as long as the work performed by the contractor is directly related to the R&D activities.